 Pull-ins and CARDS Group Clarifications (Pre-Lottery Requests Only)

 When submitting Pre-Lottery Accommodation Requests, students who are Room-Selection eligible may request 1 pull-in (either roommate or suitemate).
 Students requesting accommodation may also mutually request to be grouped together for their assignment.
-This means that if you are going through CARDS housing and want to have a non-CARDS student as your pull-in you may also request to live in the same group as a CARDS student who is going through CARDS housing as well.
-You may not select more than 1 pull-in unless you are forming a group with another CARDS student going through CARDS housing.
+This means that if you are going through CARDS housing and want to have a non-CARDS student as your pull-in you, may also request to live in the same group as a CARDS student who is going through CARDS housing as well.
+You may not select more than 1 pull-in but may form a group with another CARDS student going through CARDS housing with their pull-in.